apostrophecms/docs/docs/tutorials/adding-extensions.md

 },
 ```

-As covered in the "Pieces" tutorial, the `columns` configuration object adds additional columns to the piece manager.
+As covered in the [Creating Pieces](/tutorials/pieces.html) tutorial, the `columns` configuration object adds additional columns to the piece manager.
 In this case it adds the value of the `publishedAt` schema field.

 ``` javascript
 fields: {